Oniguruma-To-ES: Translate Oniguruma regexes to native JavaScript

 I've recently released two new open source regex libraries.

-regex is a template tag for dynamically creating readable, high performance, native JavaScript regular expressions with best practices built-in and advanced features.
-It's lightweight, has no dependencies, and supports all ES2024+ regex features.
+Regex+ provides a regex template tag for dynamically creating readable, high performance, native JavaScript regular expressions with best practices built-in and powerful/advanced features that improve performance, readability, and maintainability.
+It's lightweight and supports all ES2025 regex features.

-Highlights include using whitespace and comments in regexes, atomic groups via (?>…) which can help you avoid ReDoS, subroutines and subroutine definition groups which enable powerful subpattern composition, and context-aware interpolation of RegExp instances, escaped strings, and partial patterns.
+Highlights include support for free-spacing and comments, atomic groups and possessive quantifiers (that can help you avoid ReDoS), subroutines and subroutine definition groups (that enable powerful subpattern composition), and context-aware interpolation of RegExp instances, escaped strings, and partial patterns.

 Run npm install regex in your JavaScript project and then simply import {regex} from 'regex' to get started.
 Check out examples and more on GitHub.